mattermost/docs/source/process/training.rst

 - **Feedback**: At end of meeting, remind to share feedback via survey.

-5. (Chair) Encourages questions in Mattermost or Zoom chat throughout the session.
+5. (Chair) Encourages questions in Mattermost or Zoom chat throughout the session, but refrains audience from asking during presentation time.
+Asks back the questions during alloted Q&A time.
+By reserving questions during Q&A, the sessions stays on time and sets expectations for attendees on when to join the conversation with questions.

 **After meeting:**